Y0ngg4n/fluffy_board/README.md

 For the [Docker image](https://hub.docker.com/repository/docker/yonggan/fluffy_board-web/) see more on DockerHub.

-To set up your own web instance visit the <a href="Repository">Fluffy REST API Repository</a>.
+To set up your own web instance visit the [Fluffy REST API Repository](https://github.com/Y0ngg4n/fluffy_rest_api).

 ### Windows